Amed Rosario Player Props: Guardians vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.44 team ERA that ranks third among all league pitching staffs.
+- The Twins have the third-ranked team ERA across all league pitching staffs (3.34).

-- Twins pitchers combine to give up the seventh-fewest home runs in baseball (30 total, 0.9 per game).
+- The Twins allow the sixth-fewest home runs in baseball (30 total, 0.9 per game).

-- Ober (1-0) takes the mound for the Twins to make his third start this season.
+- Gray (4-0 with a .77 ERA and 41 strikeouts in 35 2/3 innings pitched) makes the start for the Twins, his seventh of the season.

-- In his most recent appearance on Saturday, the right-hander threw 5 2/3 innings against the Kansas City Royals, allowing one earned run while surrendering four hits.
+- In his most recent appearance on Sunday, the right-hander went six innings against the Kansas City Royals, giving up one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.